 There are maps available showing the slope of the land in each estate - practices do normally minimise soil erosion by following the Sarawak requirements for planting on slope.
 There is some undulating land, however none is very steep and none appears in excess of 15°.
 Any areas that are considered steep are however terraced to prevent erosion.
 Levees are also built on terraces to prevent water run-off.
-On the whole, cover crop is adequate in most places.
+On the whole, cover crop is excellent and ground cover is more than adequate in almost all places.
+There are some areas that are quite bare in some sloped blocks due to run off in very wet weather.
+Some areas were the road was widened in Jiba has caused a few palms to be now on steep slopes and these will not be replaced at replant.

-The areas which were reported as having been oversprayed during the pre-audit have now been addressed and cover crop is now growing back to further reduce erosion.
+The areas which were reported as having been oversprayed during the previous audit have now been addressed and cover crop is now growing back to further reduce erosion.

-4.3 Observation: In Jiba where areas of bracken were sprayed with herbicide there is evidence that there was some unnecessary spraying on the banks of a nearby small stream.
+4.3 Observation: In Jiba where areas of bracken were sprayed with herbicide there is evidence that there was some unnecessary spraying on the banks of a nearby small stream. - closed - there is now no evidence of over spraying near river and stream banks.

 Effective frond stacking also helps to prevent and control erosion.
 On steep areas fronds are consistently stacked along the contours to prevent further erosion in these areas.
+They are boxed in the flat areas.